The ChucksConnection list of the best films where at least one of the main characters wears chucks (Converse “Chuck Taylor” All Stars).

 Child’s Play 2.
 (1990) [R] This is the second film in the series about the evil doll Chucky who is trying to possess the soul of young Andy Barclay (Alex Vincent).
 There are some great chucks shots in the chase scenes between Vincent and the Chucky doll.

 Diary of a Wimpy Kid (2010), Diary of a Wimpy Kid 2: Rodrick Rules (2011), Diary of a Wimpy Kid 3: Dog Days (2012).
-This series of films about the trials in the life of middle school kid Greg Hendley features terrific chucks cinemaphotography of his black high top chucks in all three films.
+This series of films about the ups and downs in the life of middle school kid Greg Hendley features terrific chucks cinematography of his black high top chucks in all three films.

 Encino Man.
 (1992) [PG] Two Los Angeles high school losers dig up a frozen caveman in their backyard and when he thaws out they figure he is their ticket to being part of the “in” crowd at school.
 But the caveman turns out to be wilder and crazier than they ever imagined in this satire about the stone age meeting generation X.

 The Great Gilly Hopkins.
 (2015) [PG] Twelve-year-old Gilly Hopkins finds herself shuttled from one foster home to another partly due to her bad attitude toward others and partly due to her desire to be reunited with her birth mother who put her into foster care.
 When her scheming backfires, Gilly learns some important lessons about life.

 The Haunting in Connecticut.
 (2009) [PG-13] After a family is forced to relocate for their son Matt’s health, they begin experiencing supernatural behavior in their new home, which turns out to be a former mortuary and the site of unspeakable crimes.
 Eventually Matt laces up his black high top chucks and bravely goes after the evil spirits haunting his home.